Name: Sarah Miller

 What else do you do as well as gin blogging?

 I started Gin A Ding Ding (first as a Twitter account and later as a blog) when I was a somewhat bored stay-at-home mother of two (it is definitely called Mother's Ruin for a reason!).
-However, earlier this year I returned to work and am currently Documentation Officer at The Horniman Museum in south London.
-There's not a lot to connect the two (apart from a fair bit of geekery!) but there is an amazing clove teapot in The Horniman's collection I dream of serving gin and tonic from!
+Since then I returned to work and left again, so I'm between jobs at the moment but my kids, parents, gin blogging and gin judging keep me pretty busy!

 Who is your blog for and why should gin lovers have a read?